-When we moved here, the heirs of Charlie Martin lived in what was once his second home (above), all that remained of his original homestead.
+When we moved here, the heirs of Charlie Martin lived in what was once his second home (above).
+This 80 acre parcel was all that remained of his original homestead.
 This property adjoins ours today.
 You will see more of what that means to our land later in the book, as the influence of this history is not minor.
-The "wild oat" infestation from which we protect ourselves today, was once the grazed forage you see here.
+The grazed forage you see here, has since become a "wild oat" infestation populated with thistles, burs, and other asters from which we protect ourselves today.

-One can still see the terraces of Ed Fenn's apple orchard on the north-facing slopes of our property.
-The outside edges of five or six are visible in the photo in red at right.
+One can still see the terraces of Ed Fenn's apple orchard on the north-facing slopes of our property (the outside edges of five or six are visible in the photo in red).
 Orchards are usually tilled annually and seeded with exotic annual cover crops, in this case vetches I get to weed.
 Vetch seed, is a legume, capable of remaining viable in soil for 100 years... at least.
-One can only imagine how much topsoil was lost on a 25-50% slope receiving 40 inches of rain in five months, not to mention how much seed was buried!
+One can only imagine how much topsoil was lost on a 25-50% slope receiving 40 inches of rain in five months, not to mention how much seed was buried to express later!

-With the annual disturbance of disking the orchard, seeds brought in from the road found this tilled and fertilized soil to be a wonderful medium in which to establish.
-For decades, those weeds just kept right on multiplying and spreading.
+With the annual disturbance of disking the orchard, seeds brought in from the road found tilled and fertilized soil to be a wonderful medium in which to establish.
+For decades, those weeds just kept right on multiplying and spreading, building the "weed bank" we deal with today.

-Agricultural mechanization, truck transportation, and electrified irrigation in Santa Clara Valley ended widespread farming in these rugged mountains.
+Agricultural mechanization, truck transportation, and electrified irrigation in the Santa Clara Valley ended widespread farming in these rugged mountains.
 The orchard was abandoned in the 1930s soon after the demise of the Glenwood Hotel.
 The orchard became overgrown.